OpenCHAMI/tutorial-2025/images.md

 cd /opt/workdir/images
 ```

-Now, copy `rocky-base-9.5.yaml` here.
+Now, copy `rocky-base-9.5.yaml` file from the `image-configs` directory here.
 This will be our _base layer_, which will essentially be a generalized Rocky Linux 9.5 image.

 Build the image using the `image-build` container: